KostaGav/KostaGav.github.io/research/index.md

 Schoen, Harald and Konstantin Gavras.
 2018. **Eher anhaltende Polarisierung als vorübergehende Verstimmung.
 Die Flüchtlingskrise und die Bürgerurteile über die Große Koalition zwischen 2013 und 2017** In: Saalfeld, Thomas and Reimut Zohlnhöfer (Hrsg.).
 Die Große Koalition 2013-2017: Eine Koalition der "Getriebenen"?: 17-38.

 ### Conference Papers

+Gavras, Konstantin, Matthias Mader and Harald Schoen.
+2019. **Convergence or Divergence in Strategic Cultures in Europe since the End of the Cold War? - A Quantitative Text Analysis of Strategy Papers.** Working paper prepared for the CEEISA-ISA 2019 Joint International Conference, June 16 to 20, Belgrade.

 Gavras, Konstantin.
 2019. **Voice Recording in Mobile Web Surveys.
 Evidence From An Experiment on Open-Ended Responses to the 'Final Comment'.** Working paper prepared for the General Online Research Conference, March 6 to 8, Cologne.